 In addition to addressing areas of need related to student achievement, school improvement plans often address the climate of a school.
 Neither students nor teachers meet their potential in a school with a negative climate.
 If survey or school referral data indicate that the school’s climate needs to be addressed and improved, including this in the school improvement plan can be important.

 Objectives and goals centered around the school climate could look very different depending on the root causes that were identified.
 Goals may focus on team building with students and/or teachers, reducing bullying, or creating classroom environments that are more conducive to meeting the needs of all students, such as a flexible classroom.
+One of the most significant things in a flexible classroom is a perfect-selected projector.
+It allows to share all information with your students.
+This list of the best projectors for a classroom helped us to select the best one for all our purposes – the projector by Optoma.

 Another crucial piece of the school improvement is identifying the professional development teachers need to help ensure their students meet the goals and objectives of the plans.